rcwelsh/spm12Batch/INSTALL_README.txt

 # # # # # # # # # # # # # # # # # #
 #
-# This is a modified version of the spm12Batch processing system written by Robert C. Welsh, Ann Arbor MI
+# This is a modified version of the spm12Batch processing system written by Robert C. Welsh.
 #
-# Copyright 2002-2012
+# Copyright 2002-2021, All rights reserved.
 #
 # No warranties or guarantees are made.
 #